All returns are in U.S. dollars, include dividends and

 breakpoints for the four regions to allocate the stocks of these regions to

-the global portfolios.
+the developed portfolios.

 The independent 2x3 sorts on size and B/M produce